syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/opening-documents/aws-s3-bucket.md

 **Step 1:** Create a Simple Document Editor Sample in TypeScript

-Start by following the steps provided in this [link](https://ej2.syncfusion.com/documentation/document-editor/getting-started) to create a simple Document Editor sample in TypeScript.
+Start by following the steps provided in this [link](../ts/getting-started.md) to create a simple Document Editor sample in Typescript.
 This will give you a basic setup of the Document Editor component.

 {% elsif page.publishingplatform == "javascript" %}

 **Step 1:** Create a Simple Document Editor Sample in Javascript

-Start by following the steps provided in this [link](https://ej2.syncfusion.com/javascript/documentation/document-editor/getting-started) to create a simple Document Editor sample in JavaScript.
+Start by following the steps provided in this [link](../js/getting-started.md) to create a simple Document Editor sample in Javascript.
 This will give you a basic setup of the Document Editor component.

 **Step 2:** Modify the `DocumentEditorController.cs` File in the Web Service Project

+{% if page.publishingplatform == "typescript" %}

 1. Create a web service project in .NET Core 3.0 or above.
+You can refer to this [link](../ts/web-services-overview.md) for instructions on how to create a web service project.

+{% elsif page.publishingplatform == "javascript" %}

-You can refer to this [link](https://ej2.syncfusion.com/javascript/documentation/document-editor/web-services/core) for instructions on how to create a web service project.
+1. Create a web service project in .NET Core 3.0 or above.
+You can refer to this [link](../js/web-services-overview.md) for instructions on how to create a web service project.

 2. Open the `DocumentEditorController.cs` file in your web service project.